The Five Buddha Ring

 explained, here under the one bare bulb, here

 in the cleanish little hotel.
-He took
+I took

 a pull of tequila and tried to clear